RajendharAre/AlgoView/docs/github_oauth_setup_example.md

 ✅ **Right**: Configuring authorized domains in Firebase for all environments

 This approach ensures your OAuth flow works correctly in all environments without needing multiple callback URLs.
+This file was removed during repository cleanup.
+Keep only the root README.md as documentation.